Plurality

 “I miss the office chit-chat.”
 Sound familiar?
 Office banter is not the same in the era of distributed and remote work.
 Sharing knowledge and creating a personal connection with your team members requires a more conscious effort and learning to proactively tell about what you do and what you know.

+Choose a topic that you are passionate about and be willing to share it.
 Shared knowledge is power and a muscle to build with practice.
 Prioritise what you want to share.
-Be critical.
+Do so with discernment.

-Facilitate serendipity to make yourself, and others benefit.
+Facilitate serendipity to yourself and your peers.
 Become comfortable sharing knowledge.
 People will get back to you as they find your shares helpful.

 Did you enjoy the post?
-Check out the Tapestry Book.
+Check out Future Skills.

 0 replies